-Open MPI 2.1.x does not work with Arm Performance Reports due to a bug in the Open MPI debug interface.
+Open MPI 2.1.3 works with Arm Performance Reports.
+Previous versions of Open MPI 2.1.x do not work due to a bug in the Open MPI debug interface.

 Known issue: If you are using the 1.6.x series of Open MPI configured with the --enable-orterunprefix-by-default flag then Arm Performance Reports requires patch release 1.6.3 or later due to a defect in earlier versions of the 1.6.x series.